 Burnsville is a very small town located in the state of North Carolina.
 With a population of 1,626 people and five associated neighborhoods, Burnsville is the 334th largest community in North Carolina.

-The overall education level of Burnsville is somewhat higher than in the average US city of 21.84%: 25.00% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Burnsville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.00% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Burnsville in 2022 was $34,761, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $139,044 for a family of four.
 However, Burnsville contains both very wealthy and poor people as well.